japila-books/apache-spark-internals/docs/shuffle/SortShuffleWriter.md

 shouldBypassMergeSort returns `true` when all of the following hold:

 .
-No map-side aggregation (the xref:rdd:ShuffleDependency.adoc#mapSideCombine[mapSideCombine] flag of the given xref:rdd:ShuffleDependency.adoc[ShuffleDependency] is off)
+No map-side aggregation (the rdd:ShuffleDependency.md#mapSideCombine[mapSideCombine] flag of the given rdd:ShuffleDependency.md[ShuffleDependency] is off)

-. xref:rdd:Partitioner.adoc#numPartitions[Number of partitions] (of the xref:rdd:ShuffleDependency.adoc#partitioner[Partitioner] of the given xref:rdd:ShuffleDependency.adoc[ShuffleDependency]) is not greater than xref:ROOT:configuration-properties.adoc#spark.shuffle.sort.bypassMergeThreshold[spark.shuffle.sort.bypassMergeThreshold] configuration property
+. rdd:Partitioner.md#numPartitions[Number of partitions] (of the rdd:ShuffleDependency.md#partitioner[Partitioner] of the given rdd:ShuffleDependency.md[ShuffleDependency]) is not greater than ROOT:configuration-properties.md#spark.shuffle.sort.bypassMergeThreshold[spark.shuffle.sort.bypassMergeThreshold] configuration property

 Otherwise, shouldBypassMergeSort does not hold (i.e. `false`).

-shouldBypassMergeSort is used when SortShuffleManager is requested to xref:shuffle:SortShuffleManager.adoc#registerShuffle[register a shuffle (and creates a ShuffleHandle)].
+shouldBypassMergeSort is used when SortShuffleManager is requested to shuffle:SortShuffleManager.md#registerShuffle[register a shuffle (and creates a ShuffleHandle)].

 == [[logging]] Logging